cbga/CSE163-22wi/hw3/hw3-writeup.md

 ## 4. Describe an application, analysis, or decision motivated by this dataset with the intended goal of improving educational equity but that ultimately exacerbates social injustice.

+Apparently, some current policies import the percentage of people gained bachelor degrees.
+To be more "equal", the government may still use the same regulations to enhance this goal and try to let most of the people gain bachelor degree ultimately.
+However, the resources are always limited.
+All people have a bachelor degree will mostly reduce the credibility of this degree.
+In this case, when the people having the same degree increase, a new criteria to distinguish people should be created in order to improve justice.
+If the government still use this dataset and don't think about the real situation, the homogeneity of regulation will eventually exacerbate social injustice.